Logmanager documentation

 Classification Editing

-Editing of the classification can be started by clicking on the blue pencil icon, which is shown by every row.
+Editing the classification can be started by clicking the blue pencil icon, which is shown by every row.

 Classification editing